Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: scikit-quant Optimizers

 \subsection{SnobFit}

 Stable Noisy Optimization by Branch and FIT (SnobFit)~\cite{snobfit} is an optimizer developed specifically for optimization problems with noisy and expensive to compute objective functions.
 SnobFit iteratively selects a set of new evaluation points such that a balance between global and local search is achieved, and thus the algorithm can escape from local optima.
-Each call to SnobFit requires the input of a set of evaluation points and their corresponding function values and SnobFit returns a new set of points to be evaluated, which is used as input for the next call of SnobFit.
-Therefore, in a single optimization, SnobFit is called several times.
+Each call to SnobFit requires the input of a set of evaluation points and their corresponding function values and SnobFit returns a new set of points to be evaluated, which is used as input for the next, recursive, call of SnobFit.
+It is thus called several times in a single optimization step.
 The initial set of points is provided by the user and should contain as many expertly chosen points as possible (if too few are given, the choice is a uniformly random set of points, and thus providing good bounds becomes important).
 In addition to these points, the user can also specify the uncertainties associated with each function value.
 We have not exploited this feature in our test cases, because although we know the actual noise values from the simulation, properly estimating whole-circuit systematic errors from real hardware is an open problem.

 As the name implies, SnobFit uses a branching algorithm that recursively subdivides the search space into smaller subregions from which evaluation points are chosen.
 In order to search locally, SnobFit builds a local quadratic model around the current best point and minimizes it to select one new evaluation point.
-Other local search points are chosen as approximate minimizers within a trust region defined by safeguarded nearest neighbors.
-Finally, SnobFit also generates points in unexplored regions of the parameter space and this represents the more global search aspect.
+Other local search points are chosen as approximate minimizers within a trust region defined by safeguarded nearest neighbors.\cite{snobfit} Finally, SnobFit also generates points in unexplored regions of the parameter space and this represents the more global search aspect.

-For {\sc scikit-quant} we have rewritten in Python the original SnobFit MATLAB implementation available.
+For {\sc scikit-quant} we have rewritten the original SnobFit MATLAB implementation into Python.